Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 Let's begin with something controversial:
 *a stack made for a single game is not a game engine*.

-Even taking the same code base, and using it for sequential games from the same studio doesn't work the same way.
 What [Factorio] did, what [Minecraft] did, what [Quake] did?
 Effective, but **not an engine!**